 - Oakland International Airport (OAK): 60 miles, ~ 60-75 min

-1440 Multiversity will be offering shuttle service from SJC on Friday and Sunday afternoons.
-Schedule and pricing will be available closer to opening date.
+1440 Multiversity offers shuttle service from SJC on Friday and Sunday afternoons.

 For online map directions or GPS, use the address: 800 Bethany Drive, Scotts Valley, CA 95066.

 From the North – Greater Bay Area

 - Take US-101 S, I-280 S, I-880 S, or I-680 S toward San Jose